monome/docs/norns/engine-study-2.md

 # skilled labor
 {: .no_toc }

-*norns engine study 2: expanding an engine, building classes, realtime changes, managing polyphony*
+*norns engine study 2: expanding an engine, building classes, realtime changes, envelopes, polyphony*

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
 Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).